-For additional information on the use of herbicide to control invasive species see 'PCA Guidance Note on Japanese Knotweed Control: Guidance Notes for Herbicide Treatment'.
+For additional information on the use of herbicide to control invasive species see PCA's 'Japanese Knotweed Control: Guidance Notes for Herbicide Treatment'.

 Excavation

 Where immediate eradication is required, for example in a location that is shortly to be developed, the most appropriate solution is likely to be excavation.